 Exempt persons in the following categories must include in a bill for a small customer, for electricity bills only, the following text displayed in a conspicuous manner on the front page of the bill: “The Victorian Default Offer is a reasonably priced electricity offer set by Victoria’s independent regulator.
 The maximum price you can be charged is set at the level of the Victorian Default Offer.”

+VD1, VD2, VD3, VD7, VR1, VR2, VR3 and VR4

+A retailer is not required to comply with subclause 63(1)(v1) where:

+The relevant customer retail contract to which the bill relates is in respect of more than one premises;

+the customer is or would be a small customer in relation to at least one of the relevant premises; and

+the aggregate of the actual or estimated annual consumption level of the relevant premises is higher than:

+in the case of electricity, the upper consumption threshold provided for in an Order made under section 35(5) of the Electricity Industry Act; or

+in the case of gas, the upper consumption threshold provided for in an Order made under section 42(5) of the Gas Industry Act.

-VD1, VD2, VD3, VD7, VR1, VR2, VR3 and VR4Greenhouse gas disclosure or benchmarking information on electricity customers' bills
+Greenhouse gas disclosure or benchmarking information on electricity customers' bills

 In accordance with section 40R of the Electricity Industry Act, a retailer must include in each bill issued to a small customer for the supply or sale of electricity: